 What can teachers do in elementary classrooms to support their students in developing an understanding of science ideas so they can use what they learn to make sense of their world?
-Multiple Literacies in Project-based Learning (ML-PBL) built and researched solutions to this design problem.
-PBL brings together the knowledge-in-use perspective presented by national and international standards with the project-based learning approach.
+The ML-PBL curriculum built and researched solutions to this design problem.
+Project-based learning (PBL) brings together the knowledge-in-use perspective presented by national and international standards with the project-based learning approach.

 The ML-PBL team saw the potential for PBL and Knowledge-in-Use informing one another.
 We describe four years of research-based iteration to develop a curricular system that best integrates the two approaches to support student learning.
 The system, which includes teacher-facing materials, professional learning, and classroom-based assessments, is designed to maximize coherence of learning over time through projects and depth of science understanding, while also enhancing student motivation.